SomeWeekendReading/someweekendreading.github.io/quotes.md

 "The best lack all conviction, while the worst are full of passionate intensity." &mdash; [William Butler Yeats](https://en.wikipedia.org/wiki/W._B._Yeats), ["The Second Coming"](https://en.wikipedia.org/wiki/The_Second_Coming_(poem))

-"Forgive him , for he believes that the customs of his tribe are the laws of nature."
+"Forgive him, for he believes that the customs of his tribe are the laws of nature."
 &mdash; [George Bernard Shaw](https://en.wikipedia.org/wiki/George_Bernard_Shaw)

 "&hellip; the first sign of civilization in an ancient culture was a femur that had been broken and then healed." &mdash; attributed to anthropologist [Margaret Mead](https://en.wikipedia.org/wiki/Margaret_Mead), quoted in Ira Byock,
 [_The Best Care Possible: A Physician’s Quest to Transform Care Through the End of Life_](https://www.goodreads.com/book/show/12669445-the-best-care-possible) (Avery, 2012).
-Byock goes on to explain:
-"&hellip; broken femur that has healed is evidence that someone has taken time to stay with the one who fell, has bound up the wound, has carried the person to safety and has tended the person through recovery.
+Byock goes on to explain: "&hellip; broken femur that has healed is evidence that someone has taken time to stay with the one who fell, has bound up the wound, has carried the person to safety and has tended the person through recovery.
 Helping someone else through difficulty is where civilization starts.
 We are at our best when we serve others.
 Be civilized."
+(It appears, though, that Mead never said anything like this.)

 "Men, like poets, rush 'into the middest', _in medias res_, when they are born; they also die _in mediis rebus_, and to make sense of their span they